 We will ensure that staff, students and parents/carers are aware of the support and services available to them, and how they can access these services.
 Within the school (noticeboards, common rooms, toilets etc.) and through our communication channels (newsletters, websites), we will share and display relevant information about local and national support services and events.

-The aim of this is to ensure students understand:

-- What help is available

-- Who it is aimed at
+☐ Who it is aimed at

-- How to access it
+How to access it

-- Why should they access it
+■ Why should they access it

-- What is likely to happen next
+☐ What is likely to happen next